 I showed the girls images of my work and demonstrated how to create images based on my cell pieces using pencil, pen and watercolour techniques.
-The girls are creating one A5 artwork each inspired by my work for home learning and are now adding them to artist pages about my work as well as adding the finishing touches to their final piece pages.
+The girls have created a A5 artwork each inspired by my work for home learning and are now adding them to artist pages about my work as well as adding the finishing touches to their final piece pages.

 I was asked to develop a project for a yr10 class based on my coral colony work.
 My aim was to develop their paper manipulating skills using cutting, sculpting, rolling etc whilst they studied the natural form of various corals.
 I demonstrated several ways of working over a couple of sessions with the girls, starting them off with simple forms which they enhanced later with painting techniques and even the choice of papers they used.

 The girls worked on cardboard plates measuring 15cm by 15cm but worked on their coral collections for a few sessions first.
 I found this was best or the temptation to start different corals was hard to resist and I thought it was important to form strong clusters of corals.
 For this stage of the project, unlike my work I wanted the girls to use colour in their work so that they could study living, diverse corals which could be represented using a variety of papers, textures and paint with the girls working on the additional considerations of colour, shape and size combinations.

 I was asked to work with two other classes at Prenton to show them how to create fungal pieces from paper in the same way as the coral.
 The girls were already working on a project so this is just an additional task to add detail to the lovely sculptural pieces they are already creating.
 They are producing a small sample piece measuring 9cm by 9cm using a tiny board that they are taking forward by reproducing the most successful fungi as detail on their sculptures.